Thinkaboutmin/SimpleBlog/README.md

 * Configure the admin menu properly
 * Add tests for any case (too late, but still worth)
 * A better url path
-* Add comment reply (It will be dead simple and not complex(no fancy trees and such), ok?)
 * Article with images
 * Easy way to implement articles with word size and color text, images and other things.